Current Offerings -- Holyland Antiquities

 #9546: Early BRONZE AGE Holyland Oil Lamp 1,500 to 1,000 BC, Excellent Piece !!
 LARGE for this type !!
 Historical Context: See above Historical Context Description: Open Cup style, Dark soiled

-coloring, Soot on tip BUY NOW $169 plus shipping
+coloring, Soot on tip SOLD $169 plus shipping

 |